data-ethics-and-society/data-ethics-and-society-reading-group/Sessions/2026/05-26-session.md

 ## Description

-You're welcome to join us for our next Data Ethics & Society Reading Group on Tuesday the 13 May at 12:00-13:00.
+You're welcome to join us for our next Data Ethics & Society Reading Group on Wednesday 13 May at 12:00-13:00.
 This time we're going to read two books, written over 100 years apart that are still as relevant as each other: a century-old piece of speculative fiction and a sharp critique of the AI industry.

 The books are:
 - [The AI Con][LINK-TO-CONTENT1] by Emily M. Bender and Alex Hanna, which offers a sceptical account of how artificial intelligence is being packaged and sold and asks who really benefits from the hype.